Readers' letters: Up to voters to decide the future of Union Street

 Sir, – It would seem Nicola Sturgeon always has to be different, ever intent on reminding the UK Government and ourselves that she’s in charge of Scotland.

-I say different because England has already lifted Covid restrictions, but not so Ms Sturgeon who decrees this won’t happen here until March 21.
+I say different because England has already lifted Covid restrictions, but not so Ms Sturgeon who decrees this won’t happen here until March 21 (Press and Journal, February 23).

 But there’s ambiguity, for while saying mask wearing will be out, the Scottish Government intends to “strongly recommend” people continue to wear face coverings after March 21.
 What kind of a daft, confusing and misleading statement is that?